A Dalmatian named Bobbie

 Normally deaf dogs are put down during the first month of their life, and the official policy of the American Kennel Club is that this is the correct and most humane thing to do.
-It is estimated by the Canadian Dalmatian club that only about six percent of dalmatians are free of the gene which leads to deafness.
+It is estimated by the Canadian Dalmation club that only about six percent of dalmations are free of the gene which leads to deafness.
 There is no way that this trait is predictable parents who can hear in both ears normally, may have completely deaf puppies.

-Bilateral deafness is fairly easy to spot in puppies, as they tend to play aggressively, they cannot hear the cries of pain of the other dalmation pups.
+Bilateral deafness is fairly easy to spot in puppies, as they tend to play aggressively, they canaot hear the cries of pain of the other dalmation pups.
 It is a much harder task to spot unilateral deafness, and the only effective way is a Brainstem Auditory-Evoked Response, (BAER) test.

 Careful Dalamation breeders are aware that the dogs have special dietary requirements, they have a prediliction to kidney stones and to urinary infections.
 It is important to restrict the amount of purine the Dalamatian eats, but it needs protein as well and that should not be curtailed.
 In general a natural diet free of all preservatives is crucial to the health and well being of your Dalmatian, if the diet is incorrect it is not an exaggeration to say that it will reduce the life of the dog and the worst case scenario is that it will be halved.

 Purine rich foods will be converted into uric acid they require plenty of the complex carbohysrates, whole grains, fruits, and low-purine vegetables to detoxify the body.